aura-nw/docs/docs/home.md

 ---
 sidebar_position: 0
-title: Home
+sidebar_label: Home
+title: Welcome to the Aura Network
 hide_table_of_contents: true
 slug: /
 ---
 import {FeatureList, Column, Feature} from "@site/src/components/featurelist"

-Welcome to the Aura Network !

 This is the starting points when you want to learn about Aura ecosystem.
 If you are interested in more advanced topics, explore different sections for developers, validators, exchanges and others on the top bar.